Grief counseling: Prolonged Grief

 Disenfranchised grief is grief that is not made known to, or not recognized by, others.
 An example could be the case of an extramarital lover whose lover passed on.
 In these cases, the grieving process is compromised as they are unable to process through this grief with others and receive the social support they need to overcome their grief.

+Spiritual and faith-based approaches

+For many individuals, grief support is sought within spiritual or religious communities rather than through clinical settings.
+Faith-based grief counseling often incorporates theological frameworks, sacred texts, and religious rituals to help bereaved individuals find meaning and consolation.
+In Christian contexts, this may involve the concept of a "ministry of consolation" where clergy and trained lay volunteers provide support rooted in their faith traditions.

+Some approaches draw specifically on monastic wisdom and spiritual practices.
+For example, Grief on the Road to Emmaus: A Monastic Approach to Journeying with the Bereaved (2023) by Beth L. Hewett applies eight principles from the Rule of Saint Benedict—love, mutuality, hospitality, listening, prayer, humility, action, and community—to bereavement ministry.
+The book uses the biblical Road to Emmaus narrative as a model for how caregivers can walk alongside grieving individuals, witnessing their pain and offering presence before attempting to provide answers.
+While written from a Catholic perspective, such frameworks can often be adapted for ecumenical or interfaith settings.

 Theories on the grief cycle

 The most commonly acknowledged and cited grief model is the Five Stages of Grief by Elizabeth Kübler-Ross, which posits that individuals who experience grief tend to go through a cycle of these five stages: